Mortgage Protection Insurance

 - Your risk factors.
 The costs of mortgage protection can vary depending on your health and lifestyle factors, so you may need to seek out a specialised insurer who has experience in catering to your needs.

 - The provider.
-As well as insurers who specialise in certain health and lifestyle factors, when comparing insurers make sure you choose a company who is established and well respected, and one who is friendly and easy to deal with.
+As well as insurers who specialise in certain health and lifestyle factors, when comparing insurers make sure you choose an established and well respected company, and one that is friendly and easy to deal with.

 - Self insurer.
 You may be considering saving up to create a financial cushion in case you lose your job or are unable to work, as there are no conditions, no eligibility, no waiting periods and you can invest the money in the way you choose.
 This may be an option if your employer offers a generous sickness benefit policy, or if you have a partner who earns a good salary and would be able to cover the cost of the mortgage, but this is something to discuss with your financial planner.

 Remember that as with most forms of insurance, the cost of the premium is determined by a combination of your cover amount and your risk factors.
 The waiting period you opt for and the benefit period you choose will also influence how much you pay for your mortgage protection insurance.
 Some insurers will also have extras you can add to your policy to help you cover the cost of your other household and lifestyle bills in case you are unable to work.